-There are five Sections within the Engineering Division.
+There are six Sections within the Engineering Division.
 They are:

 The Administrative staff includes the City Engineer, Administrative Technician, and two Typist Clerks.
 The City Engineer manages the Engineering Division of the Community Development Department; formulates policy, develops goals and objectives, supervises staff, administers the division's budget; and performs professional civil engineering work.
 This section also provides administrative direction and secretarial support to public works programs, and interfaces with other City departments, the City Council, Planning Commission, and other committees.

 The Construction Section employs a staff of public works inspectors who provide contract administration and inspection of public works projects to assure that all construction is performed in accordance with City Standards.
 The Construction Section inspects private development projects and Encroachment Permits for work in the public right-of-way.

 Click here for information regarding street closures and construction alerts.